Rabbi Laurence Rosenthal

 Rabbi Neil Sandler

-Rabbi Neil Sandler has served Ahavath Achim Synagogue as its Senior Rabbi since July 2004.
+Rabbi Neil Sandler served as the Senior Rabbi of Ahavath Achim Synagogue from 2004 – 2019.
 He is a native of Minneapolis, Minnesota where his family was an active member of the Adath Jeshurun Congregation.
 His warm experiences in the congregation, especially when he served as a leader in USY, contributed directly to his decision to enter the rabbinate.

 Rabbi Sandler is a graduate of the University of Minnesota.
 He received a Master’s degree and Rabbinic Ordination from the Jewish Theological Seminary.
 Upon ordination, Rabbi Sandler completed a Master of Science degree in Social Work at Columbia University.
 Rabbi Sandler is the Immediate Past President of the Atlanta Rabbinical Association, a board member of Jewish Family and Career Services of Atlanta, a member of the Executive Committee of the Jewish Federations of North America Rabbinic Cabinet and a member of AIPAC’s National Council.